alangs/pagela-macro/README.md

 Create a page in Confluence.
 In the macro browser, search for "pagela".
 In the setup dialog, add any amount of labels and optionally customize the form's texts.

-Save the page with the pagela macro and switch page to the actual view of the page.
+Save the page with the pagela macro and switch to the actual view of the page.
 It will now display a form with two input fields and a button for submission.

-The first field allows to select a page to which the labels should be added do.
+The first field allows to select a page to which the labels should be added to.
 The second field allows to select one or multiple of the labels, that were configured during the macro setup.

 Upon submitting the form, the label(s) will be added to the specified page.
-In case there is an issue with the request, appropriate messages will issues to the user.
+In case there is an issue with the request, appropriate messages will issued to the user.

 ## <a name="dev"></a>Development setup